Bas-W/robotMower_TM24/Code/Programming ATtiny84.md

 ## Setup
 Additional boards: http://drazzy.com/package_drazzy.com_index.json
-Upload ArduinoISP to the Uno
+Upload the ArduinoISP sketch from the example sketches to the Uno.

 ## Connections to UNO
 |ATtiny84|UNO|